This section provides information about the following topics regarding overpayments:

 Send an Overpayment Remittance

-A Plan Sponsor may submit an overpayment remittance in the form of a check or money order.
+Plan Sponsors must submit overpayment remittances electronically via the J.P.
+Morgan Chase payment portal.
 No other methods of payment will be accepted by CMS' RDS Center.

 Overpayment Remittance Acknowledgement